-Shop Together or Surprise Her: Finding the Perfect Engagement Ring
+Shop Together or Surprise Her: Engagement Ring Shopping Etiquette

 While I’m still obsessed with Audrey Hepburn and her hyper-romantic movie endings, I’m a bit more of a realist now.
 I know myself and my taste.
-So I’d actually prefer to shop with my guy for the perfect ring, as long as the proposal itself still has that rom-com level of surprise.
+So when it comes to engagement ring shopping etiquette, I’d actually prefer to shop with my guy for the perfect ring, as long as the proposal itself still has that rom-com level of surprise.

 Every woman has her own dream of how you’ll pop the question.
 And whether you find the ring together or surprise her with one she’s never seen is a big part of that.
 There’s no right or wrong way; it’s about what your best gal wants.